 The plan may change from time to time or be discontinued to comply with IRS regulations, any changes in the Internal Revenue Code (IRC) or any other applicable law or for any other reason.
 If material changes are made, you will be notified.

 Plan Costs

-The company pays the cost of some of your benefits.
-You and the company share the cost of some benefits and, for a few programs, you pay the full cost.
 Here is a summary of how each benefit plan described in this document is paid for: